PaloAltoNetworks/pan-threat-vault-python/doc/tvapi.rst

  ``--threats``
   Perform the ``/threats`` API request to get threat prevention metadata information.

+ ``--threats-history``
+  Perform the ``/threats/history`` API request to get threat content release and version history for a threat signature ID.

  ``--release-notes``
   Perform the ``/release-notes`` API request to get application and